ALLTERCO/cc3200tool/README.md

 This tool is based on the work done by Cesanta but is written in Python and exposes a generic cli interface for uploading user files and application binaries on a CC3200-attached serial flash.

-It cannot, among other things, upload NWP binaries (`/sys/servicepack.ucf`).
+`cc3200tool` can upload NWP/MAC/PHY firmwares (`/sys/servicepack.ucf`), but it seems
+this only works on a clean FS.
 The tool  also implements the functionality described in TI's Application Note [CC3100/CC3200 Embedded Programming](http://www.ti.com/tool/embedded-programming).

 ## Installation